icenfame/lumberjack-bot/README.md

 ## 🔴 Current max score: 948!

-- You can experiment with `pyautogui.PAUSE` and `sleep` to get different results
+- You can experiment with `pyautogui.PAUSE` and `sleep` to get different results.
 - And we can make it better!
 You are welcome to contribute!

 ## 🟢 Main features:

-- Auto detect a game on different screen resolutions
+- Auto detect a game on different screen resolutions.
-- Auto start a game and stop when finish
+- Auto start a game and stop when finish.

 ## 🔵 How to start?

-- Make sure you have Python 3
+- Make sure you have Python 3.
 - Install dependencies: `pip install -r requirements.txt`
-- Run: `py bot.py`
+- Open game (https://tbot.xyz/lumber/) and run: `py bot.py`
+- Please DO NOT place any windows in front of the game except the game background.